ibm-cloud-docs/virtual-servers/vsi_index.md

 You can deploy {{site.data.keyword.BluVirtServers}} in a matter of minutes.
 The virtual servers are deployed from your choice of virtual server images and in the geographic region that makes sense for your workloads.
 {:shortdesc}

-When creating a virtual server, you can choose from hourly or monthly billing, public (multi-tenant) environment or dedicated (single-tenant) environment, and high performance local disks or enterprise SAN storage.
+When you create a virtual server, you can choose from hourly or monthly billing, public (multitenancy) environment or dedicated (single-tenant) environment, and high-performance local disks or enterprise SAN storage.

 ## Before you begin